 Home Property & Financial Settlements

 A property settlement involves the division of assets, liabilities, and financial resources between a couple whose relationship has broken down.
-The couple’s ‘property pool’ is determined, which considers all assets owned individually and jointly, financial resources, and liabilities.
+This applies equally to married couples and de facto couples, although the time limits and qualifying criteria differ between the two.

-The law follows a formula for dividing property fairly, however, ‘fair’, does not necessarily mean ‘equal’.
+The law follows a formula for dividing property fairly.
 A property settlement will consider what each person brought into the relationship, what they contributed during the relationship (both financially and non-financially), what they each contributed to the property pool after separation (if any) and their respective future needs.

 We believe the legal process should feel supportive, not overwhelming.
 Our approach is transparent, personalised, and focused on helping you feel informed and empowered from day one.

-Our team isn’t just made up of experienced family lawyers — we’re real people who care deeply about helping others through life’s most challenging moments.
-With a calm, compassionate approach and a strong focus on outcomes, we’re here to guide you with clarity and confidence.
+Our team isn’t just made up of experienced family lawyers, we care deeply about helping others through life’s most challenging moments.
+With a calm, compassionate approach and a strong focus on outcomes, we are here to guide you with clarity and confidence.

 No matter what you’re facing, you don’t have to go through it alone.